DavidVujic/EPiServer-FakeMaker/README.md

 ﻿Help features for test driving EPiServer CMS
 ========

-__Note__ - This branch depends on EPiServer CMS version 9 references.
-Need version 8 support?
-Clone this repository and checkout the __epi-8-support__ branch.

 If you don't want the source code, there is a __NuGet__ package: https://www.nuget.org/packages/FakeMaker/

 ## What is FakeMaker?